 3) Can Cause Tunnel Vision Development – The excessive focus on breaking down the development process into the smallest possible test case can push your larger business goals to the background.
 This is why pre-development consultation before you hire dedicated resources is so important.

 If you’re wondering if and when to use test-driven development in your project, a simple thumb rule is to see if you’re using a complex algorithm and if you have a clear outline of your software project.
 TDD can help you tackle the former by breaking down your project into smaller sections while the latter ensures TDD doesn’t end up inflating your project’s complexity and timeline unnecessarily.

 If you still have questions about using test-driven development for your project, drop us a line and have our dedicated development team get back to you.
-As an IT business solution provider for almost 20 years, we’ve used TDD extensively to build robust, maintainable, extensible, and scalable software products for businesses in Asia, Africa, Europe, and North America.
+As an IT sbusiness solution provider for almost 20 years, we’ve used TDD extensively to build robust, maintainable, extensible, and scalable software products for businesses in Asia, Africa, Europe, and North America.